Common Gardening Challenges and Solutions

-When night time temperatures average 10 degrees Celsius, it’s the perfect time for filling the garden with those tender annuals.
-My father-in-law (who was an amazing gardener) always said to wait until after the May long weekend and he was a very wise man.
-Edmonton’s low temperatures didn’t get above 10 degrees until May 16th for one night, then not again until May 31st!
+When night time temperatures begin to average 10 degrees Celsius, it’s the perfect time for filling the garden with those tender annuals.
+My father-in-law (who was an amazing gardener) always said to wait until after the May long weekend, and he was a very wise man.
+One year Edmonton’s temperatures didn’t get above 10 degrees until May 16th, then not again until May 31st!

 Proper Plant Spacing

 Spacing plants appropriately is one thing that many of us struggle with for our entire gardening lives – myself included.
 When we start planting our bedding plants in the garden, it seems like the recommended spacing is way too generous.
 But you (and I) must resist.

 Having plants too close together reduces air flow, cause lower yields at harvest time, require more watering, and make it easy for pests and disease to spread through the garden.
 If your plants were too crowded last year, take a ruler with you this year when you plant, or use the width of your hand as a guideline.
 An adult hand width is generally between 3 and 4 inches wide.

 All of us fall victim to this once in a while.
 It’s easy to get carried away and “too many plants” is different for everyone.
 When it starts to be difficult to care for them simply due to the sheer amount of them – that is too many plants.